shrutivpawar/couponmanager/README.md

     yarn install

 3. Configure environment variables:
-Copy .env.example to .env
+-Copy .env.example to .env
-Fill in your database URL, API keys, Supabase keys, etc.
+-Fill in your database URL, API keys, Supabase keys, etc.

 4. Running the Application
 To start the development server:

   npm run dev
   # or
   yarn dev

 Visit http://localhost:3000 (or whichever port you’re using) in your browser to access the app.